-Student vehicle registrations are valid only on the campus for which they have been issued.
+Student vehicle registrations are valid exclusively for the campus where they were issued.

 501.3.1 FINANCIAL RESPONSIBILITY

 Every driver and every owner of a motor vehicle shall at all times be able to establish financial responsibility specified in CVC Section §16021, and shall at all times carry in the vehicle evidence of the form of financial responsibility in effect for the vehicle.